-Dome Cameras: The IP66 Rating on Dome cameras relies on the base of the camera being completely sealed off from the elements and the screws completely sealed during installation.
+Dome Cameras: The IP66 Rating on Domes cameras relies on the base of the camera being completely sealed off from the elements and the screws completely sealed during installation.

-Dome cameras require both that the dome is fully tightened onto the body when you are closing the dome and that the base of the camera to be fully sealed with the mounting surface.
+Dome cameras require the dome to be fully tightened onto the body when you are closing the dome.

+Dome cameras also require the base of the camera to be fully sealed with the mounting surface.

 A dome camera base cannot be exposed to the elements, make sure mounting surfaces are as gap free as possible.

 PTZ Cameras: Any PTZ cameras with a dome around it needs to also be sealed like the dome cameras.
 PTZ cameras do not usually include an RJ45 weatherproofing kit - this will need to be an "out of box" solution.
-The same general principles apply to PTZ cameras that do on domes and bullets, so no constant rushing water, etc on the cameras.
+The same general principles apply to PTZ cameras that do on domes and bullets, so no constant rushing water, etc. on the cameras.